 Last week, I wrote about why Hawaii is a good place to be a senior citizen, citing subsidized housing for seniors as one of the reasons.
-If you’re a senior who’s interested in affordable housing on Oahu, there’s a brand-new apartment complex that you should know about.
+If you’re a senior who’s interested in affordable housing on Oahu, here’s an apartment complex that you should know about.

-Just last week was the grand opening of Franciscan Vistas Ewa, a newly constructed subsidized housing complex for seniors located in Ewa Beach on Oahu.
-Only half of the 149 rental apartments are occupied so far.
-Residents must be age 62 or older to qualify, and annual-income limits apply: $41,760 for one person, $47,700 for a family of two, and $53,640 for a family of three.
+Just last week (note: this article was originally written in Feb 2017) was the grand opening of Franciscan Vistas Ewa, a newly constructed subsidized housing complex for seniors located in Ewa Beach on Oahu.
+Residents must be age 62 or older to qualify, and annual-income limits apply:

 Additional services designed to help seniors live independently for as long as possible are also available to tenants (but not required).
 These services include home health care, housekeeping, shopping, transportation, social activities, and legal assistance.